 The ventilated Comfort Active is a great choice for those who hike in warm environments, but we think the Comfort Pro above is the better all-rounder.
 Considering the focus on staying cool, it’s odd that Deuter didn’t include a sunshade (it can be purchased as a $30 accessory, but it isn’t integrated like the Comfort Pro’s so it takes up some storage space in the pack).
-Moreover, you lose the extra thick front drool pad and the trimmed-down suspension doesn’t carry a heavy load (or toddler) as well.
+Moreover, you lose the extra thick front drool pad and hydration reservoir compatibility, plus the trimmed-down suspension doesn’t carry a heavy load (or toddler) as well.
 Despite the complaints, if you need a women’s-specific fit or prioritize a lightweight build, the Comfort Active remains a solid option.

 See the Deuter Kid Comfort Active

 What we like: Quality Osprey design at a cheaper price.

 What we don’t: Less storage and not as adjustable as the Poco Plus.